the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 Representing the heritage of slavery may be the toughest challenge at historical sites in Virginia.

-You may see characters dressed in costume at various historic sites in Virginia, but most stop short of interpreting the institution of slavery.
-Obviously, no historic site is going to re-enact the cruel punishments imposed upon recalcitrant slaves - but it is easy to find a famous Virginia plantation that offers no more than passing comments about the majority of people who lived there.
+At Colonial Williamsburg and various historic sites in Virginia, characters dressed in costume present historical interpretation.
+Only after 2000 was it possible to find characters interpreting the institution of slavery.
+Obviously, no historic site is going to re-enact the whippings and other cruel punishments imposed upon recalcitrant slaves, but in the Twentieth Century the institution of slavery was marginalized in historic interpretation.
+It was easy to find a famous Virginia plantation house that offered no more than passing comments about the majority of people who lived there.

-Some historic plantations such as Mount Vernon built re-creations of slave cabins and marked the locations of slave graveyards.
-Other than Mount Vernon, Monticello, Montpelier, and Colonial Williamsburg, however, few sites in Virginia have dedicated substantial resources towards presenting the slave experience to modern visitors.
+Some historic plantations such as Mount Vernon have built re-creations of slave cabins and marked the locations of slave graveyards.
+Other than Mount Vernon, Monticello, Montpelier, Colonial Williamsburg, and the Booker T. Washington Memorial, however, few sites in Virginia dedicated substantial resources towards presenting the slave experience to modern visitors before the Black Lives Matter movement in 2020.
 The colonial plantations along Route 5, between Richmond and Williamsburg, preserve the houses of the wealthy gentry.
-Tourism marketing highlights those homes, and omits mention of the structures of the majority of residents at those sites - the enslaved workers.
+Tourism marketing highlighted the life of the wealthy who lived in those homes.
+Tourists were expected to be less interested in struggling with their emotions if challenged to explore the difficult lives of the majority of residents at those sites, the enslaved workers.

-Gunston Hall is owned by the state of Virginia, but interpretation is provided by a non-government partner.
-The National Society of The Colonial Dames of America and the state government have restored the plantation house at great expense, but the dwellings occupied by slaves who worked the fields are missing from the landscape.
-The story of slavery is not omitted completely at Gunston Hall, but a visitor could easily learn about George Mason's life without understanding why he had so much free time to write letters about political philosophy.
+Gunston Hall is owned by the state of Virginia, but interpretation there is provided by a non-government partner.
+The National Society of The Colonial Dames of America and the state government have restored the plantation house at great expense, but in 2020 the dwellings occupied by slaves who worked the fields was largely missing from the interpretive landscape.
+The story of slavery was not omitted completely at Gunston Hall, but a visitor could easily learn about George Mason's life without understanding why he had so much free time to write letters about political philosophy and quarrel with George Washington.

 the slave quarters at "Log Town" in the woods west of the mansion at Gunston Hall are mentioned in some interpretive signs, but none of those pine log structures were re-created like other wooden outbuildings

-In the 1840's, a Preston descendant bought slaves in Norfolk, and brought them west to Smithfield Plantation.
-A slave in that group from Norfolk named Jim Barbour sought to escape, and ultimately drowned in the Ohio River.
-A news article about the story noted it's impossible to tell the story of Jim Barbour without telling the story of the Prestons at Smithfield - but a modern visitor to the plantation may learn the story of the Prestons without getting the story about slaves like Jim Barbour.1
+In the 1840's, a Preston descendant bought slaves in Norfolk and brought them west to Smithfield Plantation.
+A slave in that group from Norfolk named Jim Barbour sought to escape and ultimately drowned in the Ohio River.
+For years, visitors to the plantation could learn the story of the Prestons without getting the story about slaves like Jim Barbour, but as noted in news article:1

-Colonial Williamsburg seeks to provide an authentic representation of colonial life, but demonstrating interactions between slaves/masters stimulated strong reactions from tourists.
-Some interrupted historic presentations to challenge the "slave" to explain why they are not setting a "good example" to children by asserting basic human rights.2
+Colonial Williamsburg seeks to provide an authentic representation of colonial life, but its first efforts to demonstrate interactions between slaves/masters stimulated strong reactions from tourists.
+Some visitors interrupted historic presentations to challenge the "slave" to explain why they are not setting a "good example" to children by asserting basic human rights.
+Colonial Williamsburg may have considered it to be an interpretive success to engage visitors so deeply and to get them to discover the limited choices in the 1770's for enslaved people, but getting guests upset is rarely a successful business model.2

-One solution is expensive: double the number of interpreters.
-Put one in traditional garb acting as a slave - but have another interpreter in modern dress.
-The interpreter acting as a slave can avoid breaking out of their pre-Civil War role, while the interpreter in modern dress can articulate the context and history of the "peculiar institution" of slavery.
+One solution was expensive: double the number of interpreters and put one in traditional garb acting as a slave, but have another interpreter in modern dress.
+The interpreter acting as an enslaved person could avoid breaking out of character, while the interpreter in modern dress could articulate the context and history of the "peculiar institution" of slavery.

 Former governor Douglas Wilder (the first African American to be elected governor in the United States, and the grandchild of a slave) had plans to make the story of slavery into a major tourist attraction by opening a museum of slavery.
 He flirted with locating the U.S. National Slavery Museum in the Jamestown area, where slaves first arrived in Virginia.
 He then rejected Richmond, and selected Fredericksburg.3Even after Governor Wilder was elected mayor of Richmond, he still rejected proposals to locate the museum there.
 After the old Confederate cannon manufacturing plant, Tredegar Iron Works, re-opened on October 7, 2006 as the Civil War Visitor Center, the new exhibits stimulated discussion along the lines of "if we could get the mayor to move the slavery museum to Richmond, the city could tell the whole story of the Civil War here..."